 I’m down to experiencing these fear-filled mornings only about once or twice a week, but that’s once or twice a week too many for me.
 I have many methods for coping with my overactive brain—meditation, deep breathing exercises, a few downward facing dogs, journaling, tortilla chips.
 I have a big comfy chair where I do a lot of my writing.
 It sits adjacent to a built-in bookshelf with stones and sea glass I’ve collected from all over the world, along with a few other props I use to center myself.
 My toy poodle often perches behind me, nestling into my neck while I do my best to still my mind.
 Twenty minutes later and I’m usually ready to take on the world (or at least the laundry).

 Fear is a tricky emotion because it serves multiple purposes, some of which are pretty adaptive.
 Fear tells us to “RUN!” when we’re in danger, and keeps us from taking stupid risks we’ll later regret.
-Fear is often the first presenting emotion when our intuition that something is wrong kicks in.
-But I know of no people who proudly cite fear as one of their favorite emotions, or being fearful as one of their best character traits.
+Fear is often the first presenting emotion when our intuition tries to tell us something is wrong.
+But I know of no people who proudly cite fear as one of their favorite emotions, or list being fearful as one of their best character traits.
 Why?
 Probably because fear also keeps us from taking risks in life (fear of failure), from putting ourselves ‘out there’ (fear of rejection), or from standing on our own two feet when we need to (fear of being alone).

 Also, fear tends to be stigmatized in our culture, which can make it difficult to share our angst with others.
 We live in a pleasure-seeking society that far too often values happiness over authenticity, so it’s not surprising that most of us get platitudes when we share our deepest fears.
 You know, like “when-you’re-in-gratitude-you-can’t-feel-fear-just-get-over-it."
 Or "God/the-universe-will-supply-all-of-your-needs-but-fear-and-anxiety-block-abundance."
 Or "our-greatest-lessons-come-from-overcoming-our-fears."